-If constantly changing filters concerns you then opt for something that requires changing less frequently like a carbon filter.
+If continually changing filters concerns you then opt for something that requires changing less frequently like a carbon filter.

-For folks who have some case to spare (like $1,000 or more) then go for reverse-osmosis systems.
+For folks who have some cash to spare (like $1,000 or more) then go for reverse-osmosis systems.

 How much water should we drink?
 (Recommended intake)

-The amount of water you should drink every will vary on your body type, age, lifestyle, etc.
+The amount of water you should drink will vary on your body type, age, lifestyle, etc.

-Take note that food intake also is taken account into this equation.
-So if you drink beverages like soda or coffee that will be taken account of.
+Food intake also is taken account into this equation so if you drink beverages like soda or coffee.

-I’ve did mention earlier in this article that drinking cold water has a benefit that it forces your body to burn more calories because the body has to work harder to raise up the temperature.
+I did mention earlier in this article that drinking cold water has a benefit that it forces your body to burn more calories because the body has to work harder to raise the temperature.

-Another benefit would be cooling down your body during an intense workout preventing it from overheating.
+Another advantage would be cooling down your body during an intense workout preventing it from overheating.

 Drinking warm water will help with your body’s circulation and help flush out waste and rid it of toxins.